When is the FA Cup fifth round draw? Time, how to watch and ball numbers for Middlesbrough, Huddersfield and Barnsley

 The draw will take place ahead of the 12pm kick-off on ITV, who will be covering the tie at Anfield.
 For those unable to watch on TV, it will also be streamed live on the FA Cup Twitter and Facebook pages at around 11.40am.

-Former Manchester United and Newcastle United striker Andy Cole will conduct the draw with Middlesbrough, Huddersfield Town and Barnsley the only Yorkshire sides left in the competition ahead of the fourth round action.
+Former Manchester United and Newcastle United striker Andy Cole will conduct the draw with Middlesbrough and Huddersfield Town the only Yorkshire sides left in the competition following the fourth round action.

-Middlesbrough became the first team in the hat as they stunned Manchester United at Old Trafford on Friday night while Huddersfield are set to host Barnsley at 3pm on Saturday, ensuring two clubs from the White Rose County will be in the next stage of the competition.
+Middlesbrough became the first team in the hat as they stunned Manchester United at Old Trafford on Friday night while Huddersfield beat Barnsley 1-0 at the John Smith's Stadium on Saturday afternoon, ensuring two clubs from the White Rose County will be in the next stage of the competition.

 Fifth round ties will be played the week commencing February 28.